arturmpinho/Speranza/README.md

 ### **Company Goals**

 * Provide healthcare patients, their family and firends, with the necessary information about clinical trials working with immunotherapy.
 * Give doctors an easy way to look for potential clinical trials to recommend their patients.
 * Advocate online for the immunotherapy approach as the future of medicine.
 * Provide a safe space for users to share their stories and experiences in regard to a specific clinical trial.
+* Engage the community in active discussions and in sharing their experiences/testimonies.

 [[Back to top]](#table-of-contents)